WebAssembly/component-model/design/mvp/CanonicalABI.md

     self.shared.write(inst, src, on_copy, on_copy_done)
 ```
 As shown in `drop`, attempting to drop a readable or writable end while a copy
-is in progress traps.
-This means that client code must take care to wait for
+is in progress or in the process of being cancelled traps.
+This means that
-these operations to finish (potentially cancelling them via
+client code must take care to wait for these operations to finish (potentially
-`stream.cancel-{read,write}`) before dropping.
-The `SYNC_COPY` vs. `ASYNC_COPY`
+cancelling them via `stream.cancel-{read,write}`) before dropping.
+The
-distinction is tracked in the state to determine whether the copy operation can
+`SYNC_COPY` vs. `ASYNC_COPY` distinction is tracked in the state to determine
-be cancelled.
+whether the copy operation can be cancelled.

 The polymorphic `copy` method dispatches to either `ReadableStream.read` or
 `WritableStream.write` and allows the implementations of `stream.{read,write}`